muratk5n/thirdwave/en/README.md

 ---

 I hope they do.
 Such simpleton, trinket products.
-Just plain IT.
+Plain IT.

 "Meta says it may shut down Facebook and Instagram in Europe over data-sharing dispute"